ziotom78/HPixLib/doc/source/drawing.rst

   well when enlarged.
 The typical formats used to store such maps are Postscript and PDF.

-HPixLib provides two sets of functions to ease the production of bitmapped and vector maps.
-Such functions need to be wrapped with some glue code which actually writes the map on disk or display it on the screen.
+HPixLib will provide two sets of functions to ease the production of bitmapped and vector maps.
+(Such functions need to be wrapped with some glue code which actually writes the map on disk or display it on the screen.)
+Currently HPixLib supports the creation of bitmapped images;
+the veneration of vector images is considered less important and will be implemented in future releases of the library.

 The library provides a program, map2fig, which is similar to the two programs provided in the Healpix distribution, map2gif and map2tga.
-However, being based on the Cairo graphics library, it allows to save maps in vector format as well.
+However, being based on the Cairo graphics library, it allows to save maps in vector formats as well.
 (The map itself is a bitmapped image embedded in the EPS/PDF/SVG file, but the title, the color bar and every other element is a vector.)
 This allows e.g. to modify these maps within vector drawing programs like Inkscape or Adobe